joseph-jalbert/ftp/web/app/plugins/two-factor-authentication-premium/readme.txt

 == Upgrade Notice ==
-* 1.2.8 : Added support for the Affiliate-WP login form
+* 1.2.12 : Compatibility with https://wordpress.org/plugins/use-administrator-password/ - when TFA is enabled on an account, the TFA credentials of the user whose password was supplied are allowed (and required)